Mortgage Discharge Forms

 Your conveyancer will need to give your bank clear instructions as to what you are doing and how the loan will be restructured.
 You can view our example notes for a lender to assist them to complete a partial discharge request.

-Do you have any questions or confusions?
-Feel free to write them on the comment section below and we’ll get back to you right away.
+Do you have any questions or are you confused?
+Feel free to write them in the comment section below and we’ll get back to you right away.